ArEnSc/arensc.github.io/pages/about.md

 ---

-*Note: The DataBites branding and logo for this site were designed by [Simon](https://dribbble.com/simc).
+*Note: The Databites branding and logo for this site were designed by [Simon](https://dribbble.com/simc).
 If you need design work, let him know I sent you!*